TERREMEMBER/znbase/docs/content/latest/develop/ecosystem-integrations/spring.md

    - Spring Boot Data Cassandra
    - Java 8

-2. Update the Maven dependencies to use Yugabyte Java driver for YCQL, as follows:
+2. Update the Maven dependencies to use ZNbase Java driver for YCQL, as follows:

 ```xml
    <dependency>